United Self-Defense Forces of Colombia: 2003–2004: Initial negotiation efforts

-After a ceasefire was declared (which in practice has been publicly admitted by the AUC and the government to be partial, resulting in a reduction but not the cessation of killings), the government of President Álvaro Uribe began talks with the group with the aim to eventually dismantle the organization and reintegrate its members to society.
+After a ceasefire was declared (which in practice was publicly admitted by the AUC and the government to be partial, resulting in a reduction but not the cessation of killings), the government of President Álvaro Uribe began talks with the group with the aim of eventually dismantling the organization and reintegrating its members into society.
 The stated deadline for completing the demobilization process was originally December 2005, but was later extended into February 2006.
 Between 2003 and February 2, 2006, about 17,000 of the AUC's 20,000 fighters surrendered their weapons.
 This is more than double the figure originally estimated by the government before negotiations began.

-A draft law was presented to the public which offered to pardon the members of any illegal armed group (which would legally include both guerrillas and paramilitaries, (i.e. members of both left- and right-wing groups) that declared a ceasefire and entered talks with the government, in return for, mainly, their verified demobilization, concentration within a specific geographic area and the symbolic reparation of the offenses committed against the victims of their actions.
+A draft law was presented to the public which offered to pardon the members of any illegal armed group (which would legally include both guerrillas and paramilitaries, i.e. members of both left- and right-wing groups) that declared a ceasefire and entered talks with the government, in return for, mainly, their verified demobilization, concentration within a specific geographic area, and the symbolic reparation of the offenses committed against the victims of their actions.
 After much discussion and controversy over it, a further revised draft was distributed to the media and political circles.
 This new project was not officially submitted for approval by Congress and further public discussion on the matter continued.

-The bill, among other details, called for the creation of a three to five member Truth Tribunal which would study each case brought before it (at the request of the president), after the groups/individuals sign an agreement to respect international humanitarian laws and accept the authority of the Tribunal, in exchange for a minimum sentence of five to ten years (part of it could possibly be served outside jail) for those guilty of the most serious crimes, the confession of the crimes which were committed in connection with the activities of the illegal armed group, and the completion of concrete acts of reparation towards the victims.
+The bill, among other details, called for the creation of a three-to-five member Truth Tribunal, which would study each case brought before it (at the request of the president).
+The groups/individuals would sign an agreement to respect international humanitarian laws and accept the authority of the Tribunal in exchange for a minimum sentence of five to ten years (part of it could possibly be served outside jail), for those guilty of the most serious crimes, the confession of the crimes which were committed in connection with the activities of the illegal armed group and the completion of concrete acts of reparation towards the victims.
 If the Tribunal were to deny the benefits to anyone, there would be no possibility of reconsideration.
 However, the president would be able to veto individuals who did receive a favorable sentence.
-This new draft version of the law would have been in effect only until 31 December 2006.
+This new draft version of the law would have been in effect only until 31 December, 2006.